wwiecek/baggr/cran-comments.md

 * builder.r-hub.io/ (all platforms)

 Check results:
-There are no WARNINGs or ERRORs and 2 NOTEs:
+There are no WARNINGs or ERRORs and 3 NOTEs:

-(only on Windows)
 N checking installed package size ...
 NOTE
     installed size is  8.2Mb
     sub-directories of 1Mb or more: